Table of Contents

 This can always present issues.
 What if the store is already under federal investigation, or was the building just raided by law enforcement?
 What are you buying?
 Debt?
 Or is it turn-key?
 In other words, are the sellers savory or unsavory in their efforts to sell?
 A lawyer can delve into the minutia and help negotiate a contract and escrow that protects you.
 But in the end, it’s caveat emptor. (buyer beware.)

-Discussed above were the rules and regulations for medical and for-profit marijuana stores in California.
+Discussed above were California’s rules and regulations for medical and for-profit marijuana stores.
 Also discussed were the risks versus the rewards of delving into the California marijuana scene.
 In conclusion, buying, selling, growing, or distributing Marijuana in California is a task for only the bravest of people.

-An excellent lawyer and a little bit of common sense can help mitigate some of these risks.
+An excellent lawyer and a little common sense can help mitigate some of these risks.
 I hope you enjoyed this piece, and I will update it as more information comes to fruition.